Duplex (film): Reception

-Duplex has a 50/100 on Metacritic and a 35% approval rating on Rotten Tomatoes.
-The site's consensus states: "It was funnier when it was called Throw Momma from the Train."
 Roger Ebert of the Chicago Sun-Times gave the film two stars out of four and wrote that the "murder schemes aimed at Mrs. Connelly don't generate the laughter they should, maybe because no matter what she does, she still seems, irremediably, unredeemably, a sweet little old lady. [...]
-'Duplex' is all about plotting; it tries to impose emotions that we don't really feel.
+Duplex is all about plotting; it tries to impose emotions that we don't really feel.
 We can't identify with Mrs. Connelly, that's for sure, but we can't identify with Alex and Nancy, either, because we don't share their frustration -- and the reason we don't is because we don't believe it.
 There's too much contrivance and not enough plausibility, and so finally we're just enjoying the performances and wishing they'd been in a more persuasive movie."

 Barrymore earned a Golden Raspberry Award nomination for Worst Actress for her performances in both Duplex and Charlie's Angels: Full Throttle, but lost to Jennifer Lopez for Gigli.

-On a US $40 million budget, it grossed $9,692,135 in the US and $19,322,135 worldwide.
+On a $40 million budget, it grossed $9,692,135 in the US, and $19,322,135 worldwide, making it a commercial failure.